The following bylaws were approved by the members in November 2004; amended November 2011; amended June 2015; amended April 2021.

 Section I. Officers

-(ii) The Nominating Committee shall recommend one candidate for each elective office and give a report of the slate of candidates to the membership preceding the election meeting.
+(b) The Nominating Committee shall recommend one candidate for each elective office and give a report of the slate of candidates to the membership preceding the election meeting.
 Nominations may be made from the floor, with the consent of the nominee, at the regular annual meeting in January, before voting takes place.
-A member-in-good-standing for six months or more may offer themselves for self-nomination.
-Election is confirmed by simple majority of members voting and present or by acclamation.
+A member-in-good-standing for three months or more may offer themselves for self-nomination.
+Election is confirmed by simple majority of members in good standing, as defined in Article 3, Section 1.,votingand present or by acclamation.

 Section II.
 THE BOARD